tektoncd/pipeline/docs/container-contract.md

 entrypoint from the remote registry.
 If the image is a private registry, the service account should include an [ImagePullSecret](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account).
-The build-pipeline controller will use the `ImagePullSecret` of the service account, and if service account is empty, `default` is assumed.
+The Tekton controller will use the `ImagePullSecret` of the service account, and if service account is empty, `default` is assumed.
 Next is falling back to docker config added in a `.docker/config.json` at `$HOME/.docker/config.json`.
 If none of these credentials are available the